Getting the Most Out of Auggie

 • Product launch narratives

-Sales & Product Context (Situational but Valuable)
+Sales & Product Context (Situational)

-• One-pagers
+• One-pagers and product overviews

 • Feature comparison slides